tymyrddin/purple/source/docs/incident-response/choreography.md

-# Tabletop and live simulations (general)
+# Tabletop and live simulations

-Tabletop and live simulations let teams test procedures, explore communication strategies, and practise continuity planning.
+Tabletop and live simulations let a team test its procedures, work its communication under pressure, and rehearse continuity before an incident forces the same rehearsal at a worse time.

-Most incident exercises are polite performances: a few slides, a scripted scenario, and then everyone goes back to email.
-That makes for nice PowerPoints but weak preparedness.
-Real operational resilience demands messy rehearsal: live decisions, messy trade-offs, communication friction, and the human stress that reveals where plans actually break.
+Most incident exercises are polite performances: a few slides, a scripted scenario, and everyone back to email by lunch.
+That makes for tidy slide decks and thin preparedness.
+What builds operational resilience is messier rehearsal: live decisions, real trade-offs, communication friction, and the human stress that shows where a plan actually breaks.

-This workshop is different.
-It is an adaptable, immersive facilitation process designed to turn plans on paper into practiced habits.
-We run tabletop games for strategic clarity and live injections for process muscle, then we force the team to close the gap between what they think they will do and what they actually do.
+The point of the format below is to turn plans on paper into practised habits.
+Tabletop games buy strategic clarity; live injections build process muscle; and the gap between what a team thinks it will do and what it actually does gets closed in contact.

 ## Core principles

-*   Practise don’t preach: learning happens through doing, not slideware.
-Exercises emphasise hands-on decision cycles and repeatable actions.
+- Practise, not preach.
+Learning happens through doing rather than slideware, so the exercises run on hands-on decision cycles and repeatable actions.
-*   Safe realism: scenarios are realistic and uncomfortable, but the environment is blame-free so teams can learn without fear.
+- Safe realism.
+Scenarios are realistic and uncomfortable, and the room stays blame-free, so a team can learn without the finding being held against anyone.
-*   Role clarity and communication: incidents are primarily human problems, so we focus on who speaks when, what channels to use, and how to preserve situational awareness.
+- Role clarity and communication.
+Incidents are mostly human problems, so the focus falls on who speaks when, which channels carry what, and how situational awareness survives contact.
-*   Adaptable fidelity: we scale fidelity to needs, from tabletop (90 to 120 minutes) to full live injection (multi-hour, multi-team).
+- Adaptable fidelity.
+The intensity scales from a 90-to-120-minute tabletop to a multi-hour, multi-team live injection.
-*   Evidence for learning: every exercise finishes with concrete outputs: decisions made, time-to-decision metrics, and a short improvement backlog.
+- Evidence for learning.
+Each exercise ends in concrete outputs: the decisions made, time-to-decision, and a short improvement backlog.

-## How it works: modular structure
+## A modular structure

-The workshop is split into modular parts so you can choose the right intensity and duration.
+The exercise splits into parts, so the intensity and duration fit what the team can hold.

-1. Orientation: set the stage (15–30 minutes)
-   *  Quick primer on objectives, safety rules, and timing.
-   *  Decide roles: incident commander, comms lead, technical lead, liaisons, observers.
-   *  Agree the scope and “do not touch” constraints (systems we will not disrupt).

-2. Tabletop: clarify the plan (60–120 minutes)
+1. Orientation (15 to 30 minutes).
+A quick primer on objectives, safety rules and timing; roles decided, incident commander, comms lead, technical lead, liaisons, observers; and the scope and "do not touch" constraints agreed, the systems the exercise will not disrupt.
-   *  Scenario briefing: a short, sharp narrative that establishes the incident (service outage, data exfiltration, ransomware, supply chain failure, etc.).
-   *  Guided play: teams talk through decisions round by round.
-Facilitator introduces complications and new facts to surface dependencies.
-   *  Focus: decision triggers, escalation thresholds, external communications, and cross-team coordination.
+2. Tabletop (60 to 120 minutes).
+A short, sharp brief establishes the incident, a service outage, data exfiltration, ransomware, a supply-chain failure.
+Teams talk through decisions round by round while a facilitator introduces complications and new facts to surface dependencies.
+The focus is decision triggers, escalation thresholds, external communications, and cross-team coordination.

-3. Live injections: practise under pressure (1–4 hours)
-   *  Controlled, safe disruptions are injected into real workflows: simulated alerts, fake press enquiries, a “compromised” account, or a broken vendor API.
-   *  Teams act in real time, using their normal tools and channels.
-Observers record timings, handoffs, and friction points.
-   *  Optionally run a parallel red team to escalate pressure and realism.
+3. Live injections (1 to 4 hours).
+Controlled, safe disruptions enter real workflows: a simulated alert, a fake press enquiry, a "compromised" account, a broken vendor API.
+Teams act in real time on their normal tools and channels while observers record timings, handoffs and friction.
+A parallel red team can raise the pressure where the culture can carry it.

-4. Comms rehearsal: internal and external (30–60 minutes)
-   *  Draft and deliver short internal messages and an external statement.
-Practice hotlines, executive briefings, and spokesperson handovers.
+4. Comms rehearsal (30 to 60 minutes).
+Short internal messages and an external statement get drafted and delivered; hotlines, executive briefings and spokesperson handovers practised.
+The tension to hold is speed against accuracy: moving fast without releasing unverified detail.
-   *  Emphasise speed + accuracy: how to avoid releasing unverified details and how to maintain trust under pressure.

-5. Rapid retrospective and action capture (30–45 minutes)
-   *  What worked?
-What surprised us?
-Where did escalation stall?
-   *  Produce a short, prioritised improvement list: fixes, playbook tweaks, owner and due date.
-   *  Capture a one-page “after action” summary and a one-page immediate playbook for the next 72 hours.
+5. Rapid retrospective (30 to 45 minutes).
+What held, what surprised the team, and where escalation stalled, turned into a short prioritised list of fixes and playbook tweaks with owners and dates, plus a one-page after-action summary and a one-page playbook for the next seventy-two hours.

-## Typical outputs

-*   A one-page incident playbook tailored to the team (who does what, how to escalate, comms templates).
-*   A short improvement backlog with owners and dates.
-*   Recorded decision timeline and incident log for training and audit.
-*   Optional: a short video clip of key decision points for team learning.

-## Who it is for

-*   Incident response and security teams who need to practise coordination under pressure.
-*   Senior leaders who want to build confidence in fast, evidence-based decisions.
-*   Communications and legal teams working in lockstep with operations.
-*   Cross-functional operational teams (platform, product, customer service) who want to practise continuity and customer handling.

-## Formats & duration

-*   Primer (90 minutes): tabletop + rapid retro, good for first timers and leadership alignment.
-*   Standard (half-day): tabletop, comms rehearsal, and detailed retro.
-*   Immersive (full day): tabletop + live injections + comms + deep after action.
-*   Enterprise (multi-day): scenario chaining, extended live ops, and playbook design with documentation handover.

-## Optional add-ons

-*   Evidence capture & metrics: automated logging of response timings and handoffs.
-*   Custom red team: scripted adversary to increase realism.
-*   Playbook authoring: we turn outputs into polished, team-specific runbooks.
-*   Follow-up coaching: short coaching sessions to embed changes and support adoption.
+What a run leaves behind, a team-specific incident playbook, an owned improvement backlog, a recorded decision timeline, stays with the team and feeds the next round rather than settling into a report filed elsewhere.